 When you need assistance, Frontier has telephone, email and chat to help.
 When we contacted them by email, we did not receive a response.
 We had better luck with the online chat option; however, it took several minutes to reach a customer service agent.
 Frontier's indirect support options include online FAQs, tutorials and user tools.

-Extra tools that come with a Frontier subscription include eight email accounts, internet and email security software, parental controls and call waiting services.
-They also offer backup services and wireless networking assistance.
-Other services they offer include phone, TV and digital phone services.
-Most of their services are available in all 27 of the states they provide services.
+Extra tools that come with a Frontier subscription include eight email accounts with 5GB of email storage each, internet and email security software, parental controls, and call waiting services.
+Frontier also offers backup services and personal device protection.
+Other services include phone and TV, which you also bundle.
+Most of this company's services are available in all 28 of the states it covers.

-Frontier Communications is growing.
-They continue to purchase existing telephone lines with the objective of gaining customers in rural markets.
+As Frontier Communications continues to purchase existing telephone lines, it will make internet easier to access for rural customers.
 If you live in a rural area, you may have few ISP options beyond Frontier.
-If this is the case, we recommend that you research Frontier Communications to see if they can provide you the predictable speeds that you need to satisfy your internet requirements.
+If this is the case, we recommend that you research Frontier Communications’ services in your area to see if it can provide you the predictable speeds that you need to satisfy your internet requirements.

-Frontier Communications provides DSL services to many rural areas that in the past had few high speed internet options.
+Frontier Communications provides fiber, cable and DSL services to many rural areas that in the past had few high-speed internet options.

 The quality of download speeds and customer service may be inconsistent.

 Frontier is quickly expanding into rural territory in 28 states.
 This is good news for rural residents who would otherwise have to resort to dial-up or satellite service.